rugwirobaker/inferno/README.md

 Inferno currently has a few commands that mostly should be easy to understand

 1. `inferno init`: generates a configuration file with some default values so we can run the server with `--config`
 2. `inferno server`: runs the inferno server, it accepts a bunch of flags but it's better to configure by passsing the `--config` flag that accepts a file.
-Note that it requires root privileges to perfomr certain operations.
+Note that it requires root privileges to perform certain operations.
-3. `inferno run`: already explaines in in the features section.
+3. `inferno run`: already explained in the features section.
-4. `inferno stop`: already explaines in in the features section.
+4. `inferno stop`: already explained in the features section.
-5. `inferno logs`: already explaines in in the features section.
+5. `inferno logs`: already explained in the features section.
 Note that this is the most important command given the project's objectives though I haven't had the chance to work on it.

 ## Running kiln + firecracker + init